 Best Photo Album of 2021

 The Pioneer Fabric Frame Cover photo album is beautiful and simple.
 It has a photo pocket for one photo at the front cover of the album and has a nice fabric coating across the rest of the cover.
 You can fit two horizontal photos per page on the inside, and the photos are incredibly secure once placed in the slots.
-There is even space next to each photo insert to write notes about the accompanying photo.
+There is even space next to each photo insert to write notes or label the accompanying photo.